Comparison·Jun 15, 2026·13 min read

 Integrations breadth (LMS, bureaus, KYC, banking)✓ deep, especially with Experian bureau data✓ 40+ pre-built integrations across LMS, bureaus, KYC, banking

-Score-agnostic orchestration (bring any score)partial (works with multiple scores but bundles tightly with Experian)✓ bring any score, Floowed orchestrates, never competes
+Score-agnostic orchestration (bring any score)partial (works with multiple scores but bundles tightly with Experian)✓ bring any score or your own model, absorbed unchanged, Floowed orchestrates, never competes

 Audit trail per decision✓ enterprise-grade, tuned for the regulator✓ every decision logged with policy version, inputs, outputs, reasoning